-The data are compiled by combining data collected on businesses and business owners in the SBO with data collected on the main economic census and administrative records.
+The data are compiled by combining data collected from businesses and business owners in the SBO with data collected from the main economic census and administrative records.

 Business ownership is defined as having 51 percent or more of the stock or equity in the business and is categorized by:

 Firms equally male-/female-owned, equally minority-/nonminority-owned, and equally veteran-/nonveteran-owned are counted and tabulated as separate categories.

 Businesses can be tabulated in more than one racial group.
 This can result because:

 The detail may not add to the total or subgroup total because a Hispanic firm may be of any race, and because a firm can be tabulated in more than one racial group.

 The sum of the subgroup detail for Hispanics, Asians, and Native Hawaiians and Other Pacific Islanders may not add to the total if no one subgroup owns a majority of the firm, but a combination of these subgroups owns a majority.
 In this case, the firm is included in the Hispanic, Asian, or Native Hawaiian and Other Pacific Islander estimate, but is not included in any of the subgroup estimates.